nunorbatista/wp-case-insensitive-password-protected-pages/README.md

 1. Create a folder inside the Plugins called "case-insensitive-pages";
 2. Upload the file "wp-case-insensitive-password-pages.php";
-3. Activate the Plugin inside Wordpress
+3. Activate the Plugin inside Wordpress.

 You can reach us by filling the form at our website: http://ntknetworks.com/